JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD Business Conference- 商业讲座/How To Get A Business Idea In 2019 That Actually Makes You Money.md

+# Research your audience !   - Facebook - weibo - twitter

+# Get in touch with your audience

+Hey I trying to find people like you what your problem now ?

 This takes into consideration:

 1) What are you good at?
 What challenges have you overcome in your life that other people mind find themselves in right now?
 This can be your business idea in 2019 if you now figure out the next step.